Majurugenta: Release and reception

 Although Majurugenta was recorded in August 1991, it was not released by Real World Records until 10 September 1993.
 Nonetheless, the two year delay was said by one critic to "[have] done nothing to reduce its vivacity."
 The band's first international release, it features portions of Malangatana Valente Nguenha's 1991 painting Sim Tudo photographed by Martinho Fernando on the front and back covers, as well as design and art direction by Sy-Jeng Cheng and photography in the liner notes by Pete Williams.
 Gerry Lyseight provides liner notes.
 Prior to the band's 1993 European tour in promotion of Majurugenta, the band's vocalist and saxophonist Zeca Algae was murdered.
 While his assassination was not of a political nature, it nonetheless reflected Mozambique's social turmoil.

 Majurugenta received positive reviews from critics.
 John Storm Roberts of AllMusic was very favourable, commenting that the "really extremely individual and attractive" album is enriched by Alagae's solo saxophone playing.
 Rogue called the album "bewildering," while The Guardian called it "[t]he best African release of the month. [...]
 It seems a minor miracle that music this good should be produced in a country battered by civil war."
 Robert Christgau was very positive, calling it "three-dimensional agitprop--tragedy and left puritanism in one resolutely hedonistic package," while Esquire wrote that the album "issues People's challenges to the genocidal Renamo handidos armados and still cooks mellow."
 Mark Sullivan of Option named it his 4th favourite album of 1993.
 Global Rhythm listed it as one of three "Recommended Recordings" by Ghorwane.
 In The Rough Guide to World Music: Africa & Middle East, Simon Broughton refers to Ghorwane as "the masters of Mozambican urban dance music rising from traditional roots to contemporary beats."
 They refer to Majurugenta as "[a] party album per excellence" boasting a big sound that requires "big speakers," and write that the album "always gets people moving."
 New Internationalist felt the title track was "equipped with the kind of captivating guitar lilt that would put much Western dance music to shame."
+The album was also praised for its ability to bring together elements of zouk music and soukous to marrabenta.